 To get a library card for a child:

 By signing the membership form and the library card, parents or guardians agree to guide their child’s use of the library, including use of the internet and his or her choice of reading and listening materials.
 Parents or guardians are also responsible for the return of all materials borrowed by their children as well as for any charges or loss incurred through the use of their child's library card.

 Children who live outside the city limits, but attend school in Cambridge, are eligible for a library card.
 Teachers can help get membership cards for their class.

 Teens between the ages of 13 and 17 can join Idea Exchange.
 With a Young Adult library card, teens can:

 Teens who live outside the city limits, but attend school in Cambridge, are eligible for a library card.

 Babies and tots from birth to 35 months of age can join Idea Exchange.
 With a My First Membership Card, our youngest members can:

-Holds are not available with My First Membership Card.
-Replacement costs will also apply if the books are damaged or lost.
+Replacement costs will apply if the materials are damaged or lost.

 To get a My First Membership Card: